Most important Festivals of India

 Some of the Important and well-known festivals of India

 Diwali or Deepavali is a broadly celebrated Hindu festival in India.
-Diwali is a festival of lights.
+Diwali is a most important festival in the Indian festival calendar.
+It is known as the festival of lights.
 It spiritually indicates the victory of light over darkness and good over evil.
 Diwali celebrated in all over India by all the religious people.
 This festival unites the people.
 But the celebration style varies according to the region.

 The major attraction of the Diwali festival is the clay lights shining on housetops, house front, temples, buildings, and many others places.
 On Diwali night, the houses are illuminated by the clay lights and the skies are illuminated by firecrackers.
 The territorial practices and customs have the significant impact on the way of Diwali celebration.
-Diwali is celebrated by Hindus, Jains, and Sikhs and Newar Buddhists.
+Diwali is celebrated by Hindus, Newar Buddhists, Sikhs and Jains.
 But each of them having their own stories, historical events, and mythology to celebrate Diwali. however, in all the myths the darkness is defeated by the lights.
 This is a remarkable day for Hindus, where they share their joy and happiness.